denten-books/plain-text/1-metaphor.md

 the language changes to the vocabulary of control, referring to central processing units, compilation, commitment, extraction, command, condition, initiation, handling, function, persistence, and execution.
-In the rift between the sites of storage (what is) and projection (what appears to be), the programmatic sign undergoes a series of structural transformations.
-What originates from the keyboard as a mechanical action of a switch becomes an electric signal that leaves a magnetic mark in computer memory to transform into a phase of the liquid crystal on the screen, in a shape of a letter that emanates outward as light.
-Programming languages bridge the passage between bodies, screens, and archives, breaking thought up into differentiated units for transfer.
-Simulation arises in the reassembly of such units back into a continuous integrated whole.
+In the rift between the sites of storage---what is---and projection---what appears to be---the programmatic sign undergoes a series of structural transformations.
+What originates from (a) the keyboard as the mechanical action of a switch becomes (b) an electric signal that (c) leaves a magnetic mark in computer memory, which (d) further morphs into a phase of the liquid crystal on the screen, leaving behind (e) the letter that emanates outward as light.
+Programming languages, rules for transformation between media, bridge the passage between bodies, screens, and archives, breaking thought up into differentiated units for transfer.
+Simulation emerges in the reassembly of such units back into a continuous integrated whole.
 Texts dissolve into letters and pixels which then congeal back into holistic literary works.

 Roman Jakobson called such construction and deconstruction of meaning the "profuse exchange of ritualized formulas" or the phatic function of language